Genetics Reveal Surprising Link Between Your Brain and Dietary Choices

 Genetic VariationsEffects of Digestion and Dietary Choices

 Variations in genes associated with lipid digestionVegetarians may extract essential fats from plant sources more efficiently.
-This ability to break down fats from plants is similar to digesting caffeine or alcohol.
+This ability to break down fats from plants is similar to digesting or alcohol.

 Variations in genes related to taste preferencesGenetics can influence an individual’s preference for certain tastes, such as sweet or bitter flavours.
 This can impact food choices and dietary preferences.